City of Tampa

 Introduction

-This is responsible clerical and analytical work in performing daily and monthly parking revenue control audits and reconciliations.
+This is highly responsible clerical and analytical work in performing daily and monthly parking revenue control audits and reconciliations.
 Bargaining unit position.

 Nature Of Work